Skip to main content

 New manufacturing includes services, and data is the "New Currency"

 Jasinowski described what he calls "new manufacturing"-a hybrid of manufacturing and service, which traces its origins to quality guru J Edwards Deming, who conceived Total Quality Management (TQM).
-TQM led to ERP, which led to supply chain management (SCM) and customer relationship management (CRM), as well as "a whole beginning of a digital look at information associated with ...
+TQM led to ERP, which led to supply chain management (SCM) and customer relationship management (CRM), as well as "a whole beginning of a digital look at information associated ...

 FREE Membership Required to View Full Content: